jt14den/better-research-software/episodes/06-code-correctness.md

 ## Informal testing

 How should we test our code?
-One approach is to copy/paste the code or a function into a Python terminal (different from a command line terminal), which allows you to interact with the Python interpreter more directly.
+One approach is to copy/paste the code or a function into a Python terminal - *different from a command line terminal* - which allows you to interact with the Python interpreter more directly.
 From the Python terminal we can then run one function or a piece of code at a time and check that they behave as expected.
 As input to our code/function we are testing, we typically use some input values for which we know what the correct return value should be.